JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/Comparative_static/overview.md

 (ToDo: better describe and elaborate on the intended design role of the parameter.)

 ## Design

-**$k$** indicates the desired or target number of stake pools.
-It is not a hard limit on how many pools may be registered.
-Instead, it is a parameter of the reward function intended to make an equilibrium with approximately k economically relevant pools attractive.
+**$k$** denotes the desired or target number of economically relevant stake pools.
+It is not a hard cap on the number of pools that may be registered.
+Instead, it enters the reward function to make an equilibrium with approximately $k$ competitive pools attractive.

-A design where pools receive rewards proportionally to their stake $σ$, tends to produce centralization.
-This is due to the presence of fixed operating costs.
-A large pool dilutes its cost over more delegatation, so its return to delegators tends to be better than that of a small pool.
-Delegators therefore keep moving toward larger pools.
-The following plot illustrate this
+A reward scheme in which pools are compensated proportionally to their stake, $\sigma$, tends to encourage centralization.
+Because pool operating costs are largely fixed, larger pools can spread these costs over more delegated stake and offer higher rewards per unit of stake.
+Delegators therefore have an incentive to move toward already large pools.

-(here plot of delegator rewards per unit of stake as a function of $sigma$)
+> *Insert plot of delegator rewards per unit of stake as a function of $\sigma$.*

-**$k$** is introduced in the reward formula to break this increasing-returns mechanism.
-Pool rewards increase with stake only until the pool reaches $z_0=1/k$, the saturation cap.
-This brings two incentives:
+The parameter **$k$** is introduced to limit this increasing-returns mechanism.
+It determines the saturation threshold

+$$
+z_0 = \frac{1}{k},
+$$

+up to which pool rewards increase with stake.
+This creates two complementary incentives:

-1. Below saturation, joining a pool is beneficial because it helps dilute the pool’s fixed operating cost.
+1. **Below saturation**, additional delegation helps spread the pool's fixed operating cost.
-2. Above saturation, further concentration is discouraged because extra delegated stake does not generate additional pool rewards.

-Choosing an appropriate **$k$** matters because the protocol must balance:
-1. having enough independently operated pools to avoid excessive centralization; and
-2. ensuring that operating a pool remains economically viable after paying its fixed costs.
+2. **Above saturation**, additional stake does not increase the pool's gross reward, discouraging further concentration.

+Choosing $k$ therefore involves a trade-off between decentralization and economic viability.
+A higher $k$ lowers the saturation threshold and creates room for more competitive pools, but reduces the economic scale available to each pool.
+A lower $k$ makes it easier for pools to cover their operating costs, but allows stake to concentrate among fewer operators.

+Thus, $k$ defines the protocol's decentralization target by jointly determining the saturation threshold, the expected number of competitive pools, and the economic scale at which those pools operate.

 ## Increment in k